 Katie fell in love with books before she can remember and with teaching when she was just a teen.
 The writing books for teens part came a bit later.
 She jumped right in and hasn’t looked back.

-Katie has degrees in education studies from Brown, teaching from Tufts, and an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
+Katie has degrees in education from Brown, teaching from Tufts, and writing from Vermont College of Fine Arts.
 She has worked as editor of a teen-generated magazine, led the communications efforts of a Boston nonprofit, and helped hundreds of writers and nonprofit leaders tell their stories.
 She currently leads the VCFA Young Writers Network and teaches classes for teens at GrubStreet.
-Her young adult fiction has won early honors, including the PEN New England Children’s Book Discovery Award and was honored to serve as the 2018 Michael L Printz Author in Residence (Topeka, KS) and the 2018 Lois Lowry Fellow (West Roxbury, MA).
+Her young adult fiction won early honors, including the PEN New England Children’s Book Discovery Award and was honored to serve as the 2018 Michael L Printz Author in Residence (Topeka, KS) and the 2018 Lois Lowry Fellow (West Roxbury, MA).
 Her debut young adult novel, A Psalm for Lost Girls (Putnam 2017) was named a top pick from Amazon, Book-a-Million, and the Romantic Times, a “can’t miss” by Boston Magazine, and a 2019 TAYSHAS selection by the Texas Library Association.